MYSTIC DUNES GOLF CLUB (407-787-5678)

 feel of a British links course, with elevation changes along native sand dunes, while the eastern nine is reminiscent of the classic Carolina courses with wetlands and oak forests.

-Just as importantly, Mystic Dunes affords visitors the opportunity to enjoy a wonderful array of amenities - making a day of golf for business travelers or family vacationers a real
+Mystic Dunes affords visitors the opportunity to enjoy a wonderful array of amenities - making a day of golf for business travelers or family vacationers a real treat.
+The spectacular

 Mystic Dunes opens with a short par four, inviting a tee shot to the right side, away from the center pot bunker.
 From here, the approach is simple.
 Number 2 is a beautiful par three